Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 | Chart axis name                                  | `axis-title`                               |
 | Chart tick or scale label                        | `tick`, or `tick-sm` when dense            |

-Two of these are worth drawing out.
-Control and navigation labels take `label` even where older markup used sixteen pixels — a control label is the Label role rather than a larger size.
-And a sidebar's _section_ headings are labels rather than titles, so that navigation group headings stay small and do not compete with page content.

-Where an existing element uses a size from outside the system, move it to the correct role even if that visibly resizes it.

 ### Single-line controls

 `label-tight` and `label-sm-tight` are the same size and weight as `label` and `label-sm`, with the line height reduced to match the font size.

 They exist for controls whose text is a single line, vertically centred, where the component's own padding governs its height — buttons, tabs and chips.
-A reading line height there adds leading that fights the centring and makes the control size unpredictably.

 ```html
 <button class="label-tight">Download</button>